zleonov/maybe/README.md

 --------
 Managing code that handles _optional_ values is often complex and cumbersome.

 Prior to Java 8, optional values were usually represented using `null` values.
 For example `Map.get(K key)` returns a `null` if there is no mapping for the requested key. **But** `null` values can also be valid return types.
 For example from maps which support `null` values.
-And then there are maps which support `null` keys as well.

 As we all know writing code that handles (or forgets to handle) `null` cases is an incredibly common source of errors.